PETA International Science Consortium Ltd.

 PISC members PETA US, PETA Foundation UK and PETA Germany are working to replace the use of animals in military “live tissue” trauma training exercises with modern human simulation models and other non-animal training methods.
 PISC members have received confirmations of no animal use for military medical training from 21 European countries.
 PISC members has filed complaints with the UK, Denmark and Poland to end animal use in military trauma exercises

 Jessica Sandler serves as director of PISC.
 She received her undergraduate degree from Harvard University and her graduate degree in environmental health sciences from The Johns Hopkins University.
-Jessica also serves as senior director of the PETA US Regulatory Testing Division.
+Jessica also serves as senior director of the PETA US Regulatory Testing Department.

 Patricia Bishop has an undergraduate degree in wildlife ecology, a master’s degree in environmental science and 30 years of experience as a research scientist with the State of New York and advises PISC on endocrine-related testing issues and Tox21 methods.